Edit

 Client configuration

-It's recommended to use the Microsoft.Extensions.Hosting NuGet package to configure and run clients (in addition to the silo).
+We recommend using the Microsoft.Extensions.Hosting NuGet package to configure and run clients (in addition to the silo).
 You also need the Microsoft.Orleans.Client NuGet package.
 To use localhost clustering on the consuming client, call the UseLocalhostClustering extension method.
-Consider this example Program.cs file of the client host:
+Consider this example Program.cs file for the client host:

 using Microsoft.Extensions.Hosting;